5-Pass Matching Pipeline

 - Timing Mismatch: Same amount + description, but dates >3 days apart

-- Missing Entries: Transactions in one source with no candidate in the other
+- Missing Entries: Transactions present in one source with no candidate in the other

 Discrepancy Types

 Same transaction, but dates differ by more than 3 business days.
-Often benign but worth reviewing.
+Often benign (processing delays) but must be reviewed by the auditor.

-Same transaction description and date, but amounts don't match.
-Requires investigation.
+Same description and date, but amounts differ.
+Requires auditor investigation to determine root cause.

 Same amount and date, but descriptions are significantly different.
-Could be miscategorization.
+Could be miscategorization or an unrelated transaction.

 Confidence Scores